OlivierLD/raspberry-coffee/NMEA.mux.WebUI/small.server.extended/README.md

 **Features**:
 - 2 Adafruit Bonnets
     - One with a 132x64 oled screen, 2 push buttons, 1 switch
-    - One with the Adafruit Ultimate GPS
+    - One with the Adafruit Ultimate GPS and a BME280 (Humidity, Temperature, Atmospheric Pressure)
 - LiPo battery
 - Buttons can be used to scroll through the different displays
     - also features a "local" menu (to be browsed with the buttons) that can execute different tasks, easy to customize like